aio-libs/aiohttp/docs/client_reference.rst

       is used for getting default event loop, but we strongly recommend to use explicit loops everywhere.
       (optional)

-   .. deprecated:: 0.15.2

-      *share_cookies* parameter is deprecated, use
-      :class:`~aiohttp.client.ClientSession` for handling cookies for
-      client connections.

    .. attribute:: closed